Jet-Engine/art-deco-chatbot/README.md

 ## Conclusion and Future Work

-The Art Deco Bot demonstrates the power of combining RAG techniques with modern LLMs for specialized knowledge retrieval.
+The Art Deco Chat Bot demonstrates how LLMs could be better utilized with RAG.
+Our project offers a comprehensive exploration of RAG implementation, covering every step from data scraping and document chunking to embedding creation and the integration of vector databases.

-Performance of insertion and search operations becomes a bigger concern when the document base for a RAG system becomes larger.
-By learning how Pulsejet vector database can be integrated into a full-fledged RAG system one can greatly benefit from Pulsejet vector database for RAGs on large document bases.
+As the document base for a RAG system grows larger, the performance of insertion and search operations becomes increasingly critical.
+By learning how to integrate the Pulsejet vector database into a full-fledged RAG system, one can significantly benefit from its capabilities, particularly when dealing with RAG applications on large document bases.

+# Art Deco Chat Bot Improvement Plan

-Our RAG responses could have been better.
-To make our Art Deco ChatBot more accurate, we are considering experimenting with different LLM, embedding models, chunking techniques.
+Our RAG responses could have been more accurate.
+To enhance our Art Deco ChatBot's performance, we are considering several experimental approaches:

+1. Evaluating different Large Language Models (LLMs)
+2. Testing various embedding models
+3. Exploring alternative chunking techniques

-We plan to expand this project by:
+We plan to expand this project through the following initiatives:

 - Benchmarking different vector databases
 - Exploring various chunking and embedding techniques
+- Experimenting with different index types supported by Pulsejet
+- Testing the asynchronous Pulsejet client and batch insertions
 - Expanding our RAG system to different domains
-- Adding a GUI for better accessibility
+- Implementing a Graphical User Interface (GUI) for improved accessibility

 We encourage you to experiment with the Art Deco Bot, modify its parameters, and adapt it to your own domains of interest.